 Does your home have window air conditioning units?
 This winter, remember to insulate the units from the outside with a tight-fitting cover, available at your local home improvement center or hardware store.
 This keeps heated air from escaping outside.
 If desired, you can remove the window unit during winter months to prevent energy loss.

 Another way to save on heating is to make sure your water heater is set at the lowest comfortable setting.
 Have you experienced scalding hot water when taking a shower?
 If so, it’s likely that your water heater is set too high – which is a waste of energy.
 Older models of water tanks are often not insulated, which can be easily remedied by covering them with an insulating jacket.

 Lighting is one of the easiest places to start saving energy, and savings are not strictly limited to winter months.
 Try replacing a few of your most frequently used light bulbs with ENERGY STAR-qualified lights, and save more than $65 a year in energy costs.
-ENERGY STAR-qualified compact fluorescent light bulbs (CFLs) use 75 percent less energy and last several times longer than incandescent light bulbs, saving money on energy bills and replacement costs.
+ENERGY STAR-qualified LED bulbs use 75 percent less energy and last several times longer than incandescent light bulbs, saving money on energy bills and replacement costs.
 Practicing energy-efficient habits is another great way to reduce energy use.
 Always turn off your lights when leaving a room.